nikhil15041993/Databases/PostgreSQL/Upgrade PostgreSQL.md

 sudo pg_dropcluster 10 main --stop
 ```

+pg_createcluster 10 main to create new cluster folder

 ## Stop all processes and services writing to the database.
 Stop the database:

  ```